ufal/npfl129/exam/questions.md

   rank correlation coefficient computed (no need to describe the Pearson correlation coefficient).
 [5]

-- Considering an averaging ensemble of $M$ models, prove the relation of the average mean squared error of the ensemble to the average error of the individual models, assuming the model errors have zero mean and are uncorrelated.
+- Considering an averaging ensemble of $M$ models, prove the relation between the average mean squared error of the ensemble and the average error of the individual models, assuming the model errors have zero mean and are uncorrelated.
 [10]